KARNATISAITHARUN/documentation/using-cli/install-cli.md

 # Installing the ShiftLeft Command Line Interface (CLI)

-The ShiftLeft CLI is used with [ShiftLeft Inspect to analyze your application for vulnerabilities](../inspect/analyzing-applications.md) and with [ShiftLeft Protect to monitor and protect your application at runtime](../protect/run-protect.md).
-The tool is named `sl`.
+The ShiftLeft CLI is named `sl`.
 There are two methods for downloading the ShiftLeft CLI installer:

 * [From the ShiftLeft Dashboard](#from-the-shiftleft-dashboard) (only Linux or MacOS X operating systems).
 * [Using the command line](#using-the-command-line).